aliroemhildt/romcom/README.md

 # RomCom

-This is a webpage that generates romance novel covers.
+This is a webpage that generates random romance novel covers.

 ## Description
 When the page loads, you will see a randomly generated romance novel cover.
 Click the “Show New Random Cover” button to generate a new cover.
 If you like a cover, click the “Save Cover” button to add it to the saved section.